 What are your thoughts?
 What did I miss?

-The only reason I would consider upgrading to Education Plus is to combine two Google domains using the migration tool.
+The only reason I would consider upgrading to Education Standard is to combine two Google domains using the migration tool.
 Other than that, there isn’t enough value to justify the price.

 The Teaching and Learning upgrade is a great deal.
 I would immediately sign up my teaching staff for this upgrade!